iogbole/israelo/_posts/2020-12-12-Setting-up-shib-sso-like-a-boss.md

 4. Use IDP_HOME/log/idp-process.log and catalina.out logs to debug any issues until the 2 test cases pass.

 ### SP Integration
-Note: I used an onpremise version of AppDynamics an SP to test this out.
-The steps should however be similar with any other SAML 2.0 SP integration.
+Note: I used an on-premise version of AppDynamics as a Service Provider to test this out.
+The steps should however be similar to any other SAML 2.0 SP integration.
 I would probably use NextCloudPi to test it out later too.

 Copy the IdP signing certificate (without any whitespace) by executing :

 `sudo cat /opt/shibboleth-idp/credentials/idp-signing.crt`

-Next, login to the Service Provide (in my case, the AppDynamics controller) and follow the instructions as shown below:
+Next, log in to the Service Provider (in my case, the AppDynamics controller) and follow the instructions as shown below:

 ![appdcontroller](https://user-images.githubusercontent.com/2548160/44152163-b30fe102-a09c-11e8-8d93-21dda2e1b2e5.png)